 For all alternatives, surface disturbance would result in an irretrievable and irretrievable resource commitment of soil productivity, while disturbed areas are used for Mine-related activities and until the disturbed soils are returned to pre-mining conditions.
 Irreversible and irretrievable effects on soil productivity would also result from prolonged soil storage in stockpiles and at disturbance areas that would not be reclaimed until the end of mine life, such as surface facilities and haul roads.
-These irreversible and irretrievable effects on soil productivity levels.
-Ground disturbance from subsidence cracks would result in irretrievable resource commitment due to the permanent alteration of the soil structure, soil horizon mixing, and loss of topsoil into the subsided cavern.
+These irreversible and irretrievable effects on soil productivity would take many years to return to pre-mine productivity levels.
+Ground disturbance from subsidence cracks would result in irretrievable and irretrievable resource commitment due to the permanent alteration of the soil structure, soil horizon mixing, and loss of topsoil into the subsided cavern.